 - Easy Bone Broth Recipe: Bone broth is a nourishing way to get more collagen in your diet.
 Collagen provides the amino acids your body needs to support your connective tissue.

 - Easy Prebiotic Bulletproof Coffee with Collagen Protein: This recipe is an easy way to work prebiotics and collagen into your daily routine.

-- Gut Friendly Mango, Orange and Vanilla Slush Recipe: Get a delicious dose of gut-friendly Collagen Protein Gut Boost in this tropical treat.
+- Gut Friendly Mango, Orange and Vanilla Slush Recipe: Get a delicious dose of gut-friendly Collagen Protein Gut Health in this tropical treat.

 - Creamy Cauliflower Collagen and Chicken Soup Recipe: Make yourself a bowl of comfort with this next-level version of classic chicken soup.